TeamFightTacticsBots/Alune/README.md

    2. Some emulators may need adjustment of the port our ADB utility connects to.
 The place to adjust it is [here](./alune/adb.py) in `_connect_to_device`.
 2. Install the TFT APK by downloading it from [APKMirror](https://www.apkmirror.com/apk/riot-games-inc/teamfight-tactics-league-of-legends-strategy-game/) and dragging it into your emulator.
    1. If drag and drop does not work, review your emulator's documentation on how to install APK files.
-   2. **While we discourage using Google Play** since it may add overlays the bot does not check for, _it should still work_.
-Also, entering your Google credentials in emulators is generally a good security practice to avoid.
+   2. While the bot should work with the Google Play version, **we discourage using Google Play**.
+It may add overlays the bot does not check for.
+It is also generally good security practice to **not** enter your Google credentials in emulators.
 3. Start the TFT app and log in to your Riot account.
    1. If you get a warning about needing to try again later, try a linked social log-in (Google, Facebook, Xbox).